graphsignal/graphsignal-python/README.md

 Graphsignal is an observability platform for AI agents and LLM-powered applications.
 It helps developers ensure AI applications run as expected and users have the best experience.
 With Graphsignal, developers can:

-* Trace requests and runs with full AI context.
+* Trace requests, runs, and sessions with full AI context.
 * See latency breakdown by operations.
 * Analyze model API costs for deployments, models, or users.
 * Get notified about errors and anomalies.